Levi Casey (politician)

-General Levi Casey (February 3, 1807) was a United States representative from South Carolina.
+Early life and Revolutionary War

 He was born in the Province of South Carolina and served in the South Carolina militia during the American Revolutionary War.
 Son of Abner Casey, he served in the American Revolutionary War along with his step brothers, brother(s) and nephews.
 One of his stepbrothers, Benjamin Casey was killed in action at Camp Middlebrook, New Jersey.
 He married Elizabeth Duckett in 1775.
 He reached the rank of brigadier general in the South Carolina militia.
 After the war, he served as justice of Newberry County Court in 1785.

+State legislature

+Casey was a member of the South Carolina Senate in 1781 and 1782 and 1800–1802 and a member of the South Carolina House of Representatives from 1786 to 1788, 1792 to 1795 and 1798 to 1799.

+Congress

-Casey was a member of the South Carolina Senate in 1781 and 1782 and 1800–1802 and a member of the South Carolina House of Representatives 1786–1788, 1792–1795 and 1798–1799.
-He was elected as a Republican to the Eighth and Ninth Congresses and served from March 4, 1803, until his death, before the close of the Ninth Congress.
+He was elected as a Democratic-Republican to the Eighth and Ninth Congresses and served from March 4, 1803, until his death, before the close of the Ninth Congress.
 Prior to dying, he had been reelected to the Tenth Congress.

+Death and burial

 He died in Washington, D.C., February 3, 1807 and was buried in the Congressional Cemetery.